washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 7. The mapping function is updated with the coregistration information.
 8. The SAR image is radiometrically corrected using a pixel integration approach to remove radiometric distortions in foreshortening or layover areas.
 9. The inversion of the mapping function is used to terrain correct and geocode the radiometrically corrected SAR image.
-10. Post processing creates geotiffs, pngs, kmzs, and metadata.
+10. Post processing creates GeoTIFF, PNG and KMZ files, along with associated metadata.

 The Algorithm Theoretical Basis Document (ATBD), which provides the theoretical background of the algorithms and processing flows used for the generation of this product, is available here:
 https://media.asf.alaska.edu/uploads/sentinel/RTC_ATBD_Sentinel.pdf